HubertWo/apache-commons-lang-jmh/string-joiner/README.md

 This test uses the latest build of Apache Commons - 3.12.0

-Please find example run on GitHub actions: https://github.com/HubertWo/apache-commons-lang-jmh/actions/runs/1472861050
+Please find example run on GitHub actions (Java8): https://github.com/HubertWo/apache-commons-lang-jmh/actions/runs/1472861050

 ### How to run benchmarks?